i-ky/effluence/README.md

 - replacing HDDs with SSDs on the database server;
 - using clustered drop-in replacements of supported database backends (e.g. [Percona](https://www.percona.com))

-But everyone seems to agree that the ultimate solution would be to offload historical data into more suitable storage engine.
+But everyone seems to agree that the ultimate solution would be to offload historical data into a more suitable storage engine.

 Multiple NoSQL solutions and numerous time-series databases were named as alternatives to SQL.
 The relevant discussion can be found